clicknium/clicknium-docs/doc/concepts/recorder/capture.md

 ### Single capture

 1. Select UI element
-When mouse moving, it will highlight the UI element, and show its position on recorder panel.
+Along the mouse moving, it will highlight the UI element and show its position on recorder panel.
 ![sigle capture](../../img/recorder_single.png)
 2. Press `Ctrl + click`
 3. Click the button `Complete`